-We have installed many quality conservatories and orangeries on listed buildings throughout the country.
-At David Salisbury we consider ourselves to be experts in this field.
+Here at David Salisbury, we consider ourselves to be market-leading experts in this field.
 The key is to design extensions that complement rather than overwhelm the existing house.
-It is important to use suitable materials (not PVCu) and maybe replicate some existing features.
+It is important to use suitable materials (timber and not PVCu) and consider whether the design can replicate some of the existing property’s features.

-If you are meeting resistance from your local conservation officer please ask us and we may be able to help as we employ our own in-house planning and listed building specialist.
-In the meantime there is considerable case law involving this area and in the words of one Appeal Inspector: "There can in my view, be no objection in principle to a suitably designed conservatory for a house which is lived in."
+If you are meeting resistance from your local conservation officer, please ask us and we may be able to help as we employ our own in-house planning and listed building specialist.
+In the meantime, there is considerable case law involving this area and in the words of one Appeal Inspector:

 “There is no historical precedent for the addition of a conservatory to a mid-eighteenth century house of this robust character and appearance.
 The addition of any conservatory to Furnace House is a difficult design problem.
 Whichever solution is chosen it would not be traditional for the period of the building, and I do not accept the Council’s view that an Edwardian style of conservatory would be more appropriate.
 I take the view that a conservatory of traditional form, as this one is, does not look out of place when carefully located in relation to the main aspects of the listed building.”

 NE Derbyshire: Appeal allowed